Recurring Billing Requirements

 1. Clear and Conspicuous Disclosure

-- Not buried in terms of service or fine print
+- Not in the terms of service.
+Not in fine print.

 2. Express Informed Consent